PRANAYJUNGADE/College/README.md

 # College
-This is a college information
+This is a college information.
+Author - Pranay Jungade